James Alms: East and West Indies

-While cruising in Caribbean waters he captured two armed sloops, one of 18 guns and one of 12 guns.
-He had further success on 3 June, when while sailing to Havana with the rest of the fleet, he came up on and captured two Spanish vessels, one of 22 guns, and one of 18 guns.
+While cruising in Caribbean waters, he captured two armed sloops, one of 18 guns and one of 12 guns.
+He had further success on 3 June, when, while sailing to Havana with the rest of the fleet, he came upon and captured two Spanish vessels, one of 22 guns, and one of 18 guns.
 The two ships put up a fierce resistance, and in the ensuing engagement several musket balls passed through Alms' hat, and he was wounded in the knee.
 On arriving at Havana he handed Alarm over to the captain appointed to her, and took up a post as commander of the sloop HMS Ferret, moving to command HMS Cygnet in November that year.

 He was subsequently heavily involved in the operations to capture Havana, and was on several occasions entrusted with important tasks.
 Admiral Augustus Keppel said of him that he was an 'alert, forceful man', and he was given the task of carrying the dispatches home, with Keppel's recommendation that he be promoted.
 However he was not promoted to post-captain until 20 June 1765, after the end of the Seven Years' War.

 Command

 Alms spent a number of years ashore after this, living with his family at Chichester.
 Through the interest of George Montagu-Dunk, 2nd Earl of Halifax, he was given command of HMS Montreal in the Mediterranean in 1770, commanding her for three years.
 He became captain regulating the impress service for the Sussex district in 1776, but severe asthma prevented him accepting any more active service until September 1780, when he was appointed to command the 64-gun HMS Monmouth.
-He went out to the East Indies again with a squadron under Commodore George Johnstone, becoming involved on the way in the Battle of Porto Praya on 16 April 1781, against the Bailli de Suffren.
+He went out to the East Indies again with a squadron under Commodore George Johnstone, becoming involved on the way in the Battle of Porto Praya on 16 April 1781 against the Bailli de Suffren.
 After arriving at the Cape of Good Hope, Johnstone put Alms in command of the reinforcements and East India ships bound for India.
-Alms struggled with adverse winds and high incidences of sickness, eventually forcing him to leave the troopships on the coast of Arabia in order to bring his warships to reach India in time for the campaigning season.
+Alms struggled with adverse winds and a high incidence of sickness, eventually forcing him to leave the troopships on the coast of Arabia in order to bring his warships to India in time for the campaigning season.

-The British fleet rendezvoused with Sir Edward Hughes at Madras on 11 February 1782, and Alms went on to be involved in a number of indecisive clashes between Hughes and the Bailli de Suffren; at Sadras on 17 February, Providien on 12 April, Negapatam on 6 July, and Trincomalee on 3 September 1782.
+The British fleet rendezvoused with Sir Edward Hughes at Madras on 11 February 1782, and Alms went on to be involved in a number of indecisive clashes between Hughes and the Bailli de Suffren at Sadras on 17 February, Providien on 12 April, Negapatam on 6 July, and Trincomalee on 3 September 1782.
 It was at Providien on 12 April 1782 that he particularly distinguished himself.